ghtjason/bruinchomp/README.md

 ## Description
 Bruinchomp is a social media platform that allows users to post images and reviews of UCLA Dining hall food.

+- First run `git clone https://github.com/ghtjason/bruinchomp.git`
+- We have an API running at `https://api-m46o.onrender.com/`, to host your own follow `Backend` steps

 ## Backend
 `cd` into `bruinchomp/backend`
 ### Dependencies